Skip to main content

 by Drugs.com

-Xywav stops people with idiopathic hypersomnia from feeling sleepy during the day with an average improvement in the Epworth Sleepiness scale (ESS) of 7 points.
-The ESS is a subjective measure of your risk of falling asleep during activities such as watching TV, talking to someone, or while in a car, and scores from 0 (no chance at all of dozing) to 24 (excessive sleepiness that requires medical attention).
+Xywav stops people with idiopathic hypersomnia from feeling sleepy during the day with an average improvement in the Epworth Sleepiness Scale (ESS) of 7 points.
+The ESS is a subjective measure of your risk of falling asleep during activities such as watching TV, talking to someone, or while in a car.
+Scores range from 0 (no chance of dozing) to 24 (excessive sleepiness requiring medical attention).
 A score of 10 or higher suggests idiopathic hypersomnia.

 Idiopathic hypersomnia is a condition that causes you to be very sleepy during the day even after a good night’s sleep.
 It can also cause difficulty waking up after you've been asleep.